Table of Contents

 We discovered that the entire economic impact of this technology will likely be achieved across the globe by 2035, supporting a wide range of sectors and potentially enabling up to $13.1 trillion in products and services.

 This has a considerably bigger influence than earlier network generations.
-The new network’s development requirements are also spreading beyond conventional mobile networking companies to industries such as the automobile industry.
+The new network’s development requirements also spread beyond conventional mobile networking companies to industries such as the automobile industry.